The-Marcy-Lab-School/react-express-auth/README.md

 };
 ```

 Note that instead of using `knex.schema.createTable`, we are using `.alterTable` since the table already exists.
-We also use `.alterTable` in the `.down` function to drop the two columns created by `table.timestamps`.
+We also use `.alterTable` in the `.down` function to drop the two columns created by `table.timestamps` if we ever did want to roll back these changes.

 - For more information, look into the [Knex documentation](https://knexjs.org/guide/schema-builder.html)